Interdenominational Theological Center: History

 The Lutheran Theological Center in Atlanta was established on the ITC campus in 1997.
 Its establishment was an outgrowth of an enrichment program, started in 1988, through which students from two Evangelical Lutheran Church in America (ELCA) seminaries took courses at the ITC.
 The Lutheran Center now provides opportunities for students at any of ELCA's eight seminaries to take courses in Atlanta at the ITC, Candler School of Theology, or Columbia Theological Seminary for academic credit at their home seminaries.

+In April 2023, ITC declared "financial exigency," initiating a period of review to ensure the Center's long-term viability.

+Former members

+The Presbyterian-affiliated Johnson C. Smith Theological Seminary joined ITC in 1969 relocating to Atlanta from Charlotte, North Carolina.
 The Johnson C. Smith Theological Seminary withdrew from the ITC in June 2014.

-In April 2023, ITC declared "financial exigency," initiating a period of review to ensure the Center's long-term viability.